elaf2001/elaf2001/README.md

 ## I'm a student at Monash University Malaysia and I am currently looking for internship opportunities!!
 - 🔭 I’m currently working on "Copy-paste app usage actions from recordings" for final year research and "ReportCare application" as a part of my final year project.
 - 🌱 I’m currently learning React Native.
-- 👯 I’m looking for internship as a full stack developer!
+- 👯 I’m looking for an internship opportunity as a full stack developer!

 ### Connect with me: